-Kinetic Turbidimetric LAL Test Reagents
+Kinetic Turbidimetric Reagents

 With KTA and KTA2, you will receive accurate endotoxin results on even your most difficult products in the same amount of time it takes to run a gel-clot LAL test.
 Our exceptional kinetic turbidimetric endotoxin test formulations are licensed for kinetic and gel-clot analyses and allow for a direct correlation between the methods.

 Whatever you're testing, whichever testing method you choose, Charles River's Endosafe® reagents have you covered.
 See which one is best for your organization.

 Our traditional kinetic turbidimetric assay reagent (KTA) is suitable for both kinetic and gel-clot analyses and permits a direct correlation between LAL methods.